 Well, it took about a year for the machining to get done, I learned everything as I went along and here we are.
 I have skipped all the “oh darn!” moments but there weren’t too many, just one huge one, when the first foundry I went to pretty much destroyed my patterns built over 3 years by leaving them near an open window in the rain…still get stressed out when I think of that- had to cut away and repair the whole thing after a couple of months of very evil thoughts.

 But…the holy rider in the sky must have smiled upon me because from the very first firing, it runs like it WANTS to!
 It starts first kick every time!
-It isn’t quite as explosive as my 750 Triumph Bonny, but it has the very mild Bullet cams and stock 7:1 compression and small carbs, so a healthy increase in output can be expected with the usual mods.
+It isn’t quite as explosive as my 750 Triumph Bonny, but it has the very mild Bullet cams and stock 7:1 compression and small carbs, so a healthy increase in output can be expected with the usual mods, retarding the intake cam one tooth is a notable method.
 But, the torque is really lovely- cleanly pulls top gear at around 20 mph (!!) and accelerates from there without any snatching!
 I’m keen to try the new 5 speed gearbox the new Enfields have – my old one has 1-2-3 really low and a huge gap to top.
 My final ratio is 4.22 to 1 right now and she feels like she could pull even taller.

 The amazing part is that its SMOOTH!
 It shakes much less than my Triumph and I think less than my old 350 single engine!
 That second piston is really helping to cut the vibes.